kyberdrb/arch_linux_installation_guide/README.md

 Sometimes when I press `Fn + Insert`, i. e. `Fn + SleepButton` (Insert is my functional Fn-Sleep button) and **close the lid**, then when I open the lid after some time (don't know how long, because immediately after sleep and closing the lid the computer wakes up alright) instead of waking up and displaying the xscreenserver password prompt, **it reboots**.

+**_Note: As of April 19th 2022 I use only the default kernel parameter, and I removed the added kernel parameters in `arch.conf`.
+I will observe, how the sleep and wakeup from sleep will work on my laptop, and whether the sleep issue comes up again._**

 Fix:

 1. Go to Application Menu - Settings - Keyboard - (tab) Application Shortcuts